 There are two primary ways—by phone and by email.
-Therefore, it is very important that in filling out your registration form, you list a current phone number and email that you check frequently.
+Therefore, it is very important that in filling out your registration form, you list a current phone number, and email that you check frequently.

-For student drops of programs requiring multiple course enrollments: 100 percent on all classes if the Drop Form is received two or more business days prior to the start of the first class.
+For student drops of programs requiring multiple course enrollments: 100 percent on all classes if the Drop Form is received two or more business days before the start of the first class.
 After the start of the first class, no refund on the first class; 75 percent refund on any remaining classes in the program, provided the Drop Form is received on or before the third meeting day of the first class.

 In the event of inclement weather, visit the Hill College website at www.hillcollege.edu for closure information.

-See Continuing Education about a parking permit.
+See Job Training and Workforce Partnerships office about a parking permit.